nbedi/nyt-watson-podcast/README.md

 ## License

-lyst is released under GNU AGPLv3.
+nyt-watson-podcast is released under GNU AGPLv3.
 See [LICENSE](https://github.com/nbedi/nyt-watson-podcast/blob/master/LICENSE) for more details